 In fact, it’s called “butter” when Craig Kelly was doing it, his friends said it looked like he was buttering bread.
 Watch these two videos, you’ll gain a better understanding of buttering.

 Other than butters, you may have heard ground tricks, flat ground, or flatland… generally speaking, all of these are referring to buttering.

-Snowboard for Buttering: Important Features to Look for
+Best Snowboard for Buttering: Features to Consider

 Totally opposite to picking a snowboard for carving, you would like to get a softer board for buttering.
 Because a softer board is more forgiving since the response to the edge of your board caused by your input would be delayed because it’s so soft.
-And it’s easier for your to do presses, too.
+And it’s easier for you to do presses, too.

 Pick a board with softer flex at the center part and harder tail and nose would make your presses and spinning easier.
 A softer board would offer you more playful feeling and fun, and is more flexible and easier to general greater force which will allow you to stay longer in the air when you are spinning, and therefore making your buttering easier.

 A slightly shorter length would make your buttering easier since it offers higher maneuverability, and therefore make it easier to perform spins, pressing and tricks.
 Normally, I would take off around 2 – 6 cm from your standard length.
 A shorter board would be lighter in weight so you can jump higher, and therefore have more time to finish your tricks.